Mount Mitchell State Park

 The park had 398,000 visitors in 2017.

 In addition to Mount Mitchell itself, the park encompasses several other peaks which top out at over 6000 ft in elevation, including Mount Hallback, Mount Craig (just 52 ft shy of Mount Mitchell in elevation and the second highest peak east of the Mississippi River), Big Tom and Balsam Cone.
 Trails lead to all these summits save Mount Hallback, and their exploration takes visitors away from the crowds on Mount Mitchell but to places similarly spectacular.
 About 8 mi of trails exist within the park in all.

 Another popular destination reachable by trail within the park is Camp Alice, at an elevation of 5800 ft (1767.84 m) south of the summit of Mount Mitchell.
 This historic site is the location of a logging and, later, Civilian Conservation Corps tourist camp at the terminus of the old Mount Mitchell toll road.
 Lower Creek flows across the main trail at this point and it is one of the highest elevation perennial streams in the Appalachians, flowing through the Spruce-Fir forest.
 Openings here in the forest surrounded by evergreens resemble such openings near treeline in higher mountain ranges.

 The park also serves as the finish line for The Assault on Mount Mitchell and the midpoint for the Mount Mitchell Challenge ultramarathon.

+The park closed on September 26, 2024 as Hurricane Helene approached the area.
+Due to extensive storm-related damage to the nearby sections of the Blue Ridge Parkway, the park remained closed for nearly a year while roads were repaired.
+The park reopened on September 15, 2025.